-- (a) Eligibility.
-Incentive Awards may be granted only to individuals who, at the time of grant, are Employees, Consultants, and/or Outside Directors.
-The Committee shall from time to time designate those Employees, Consultants and/or Outside Directors, if any, to be granted Incentive Awards under the Plan, the type of Incentive Awards granted, the number of Shares, Stock Options, rights or units, as the case may be, which shall be granted to each such individual, and any other terms or conditions relating to the Incentive Awards as it may deem appropriate to the extent consistent with the provisions of the Plan.
-A Grantee who has been granted an Incentive Award may, if otherwise eligible, be granted additional Incentive Awards at any time. - (b) Incentive Stock Option Eligibility.
+(b) Incentive Stock Option Eligibility.
 Incentive Stock Options may only be granted to Employees and not to Consultants or Outside Directors.
-In addition, no Employee shall be eligible for the grant of any Incentive Stock Option who owns or would own immediately before the grant of such Incentive Stock Option, directly or indirectly, stock possessing more than ten percent (10%) of the total combined voting power of all classes of stock of the Company, or any Parent or Subsidiary.
+In addition, no Employee shall be eligible for the grant of any Incentive Stock Option who owns or would own immediately before the grant of such Incentive Stock Option, directly or indirectly, stock possessing more than ten percent (10%) of the total combined voting power of all classes of stock of the Company, or any Parent or Subsidiary, as determined under Code Section 422.
 This restriction does not apply if, at the time such Incentive Stock Option is granted, the Incentive Stock Option exercise price is at least one hundred and ten percent (110%) of the Fair Market Value on the date of grant and the Incentive Stock Option by its terms is not exercisable after the expiration of five (5) years from the date of grant.
 For the purpose of the immediately preceding sentence, the attribution rules of Code Section 424(d) shall apply for the purpose of determining an Employee's percentage ownership in the Company or any Parent or Subsidiary.
 This paragraph shall be construed consistent with the requirements of Code Section 422.

-1.8 Types of Incentive Awards
+Section 1.08 Types of Incentive Awards

-The types of Incentive Awards under the Plan are Stock Options, Stock Appreciation Rights, Restricted Stock Awards, Restricted Stock Units, Other Stock-Based Awards, and related Supplemental Payments, or any combination of the foregoing.
+The types of Incentive Awards under the Plan are Stock Options, Stock Appreciation Rights, Restricted Stock Awards, Restricted Stock Units, Other Stock-Based Awards or any combination of the foregoing.